timbrockley/hugo-timbrockley-github-io/content/english/punctuation-marks.md

 description: "There are a number of punctuation marks used in English."
 date: 2018-04-26
 image: "/images/english/book_green_200x200.png"
-categories: [english]
+categories: ["english"]
-tags: [full-stops, exlamation-marks, question-marks, quotation-marks, apostrophes, hyphens]
+tags: ["full-stops", "exlamation-marks", "question-marks", "quotation-marks", "apostrophes", "hyphens"]
 ---
 There are a number of punctuation marks used in English.